Home > Property > Who Pays the Court Costs for an Eviction in the UK?

 If a claim is needed after a notice has been sent but ignored, the next step is to issue a claim for possession of the property in the county court to apply for a possession order.

-If you are claiming for possession via a Section 8 notice, the Court will notify your tenant, provide them with a copy of the claim, and set a hearing date.
+Once your claim for possession has been issued by the Court, the Court will notify your tenant, provide them with a copy of the claim, and set a hearing date.

 At this hearing, the Court will determine whether an Order for possession should be made.